While hitchhiking in Ireland, our writer stumbles upon a simple realization: we’re afraid of the wrong people.

-Andy trailed off, then a yellow toothy grin, ”the girl I’m with now, when we first moved to Kilkenny, we pulled this trick in some of the pubs,” As he talks, Andy flicked his cigarette, reached in the glove compartment for a pouch of tobacco and rolling papers.
+Andy trailed off, then through a yellow toothy grin said, “The girl I’m with now, when we first moved to Kilkenny, we pulled this trick in some of the pubs…” As he talked, Andy flicked his cigarette and reached in the glove compartment for a pouch of tobacco and rolling papers.
 He put his knees on the wheel and rolled another cigarette on his lap.

 We laughed uproariously and Andy reached for another beer.
-Two beers, so what, you’re not drunk after two beers… The car screeched onto the shoulder and Andy got out, “I’ve got to take a piss.”
-Slammed the door shut.
+Two beers, so what, you’re not drunk after two beers… The car screeched onto the shoulder and Andy got out.
+“I’ve got to take a piss,” he said, slamming the door shut.

-“Waaay out upon the Swanee River…” Andy’s sang through a cigarette.
-I was plastered to my chair soaked in icewater.
-No peep from the backseat, Ben was as petrified as I. A sign whipped by: Kilkenny 20 km., god, we’ll be mashed into oblivion long before that!
+“Waaay out upon the Swanee River…” Andy sang through a cigarette.
+I was plastered to my chair, soaked in ice water.
+No peep from the backseat, Ben was as petrified as I. A sign whipped by: Kilkenny 20 km.
+God, we’ll be mashed into oblivion long before that!